|

 I got here by way of a Ph.D. at Harvard and a post-doc at the now-defunct

 Harvard Program in Ethics and Health.
-I've also spent some time at Princeton's University Center for Human Values and
+I've also spent some time at Princeton's University Center for Human Values,

-the University of Washington's Institute for Health Metrics and Evaluation.
-I plan to spend part of next year at UC-San Diego's
+the University of Washington's Institute for Health Metrics and Evaluation, Harvard's Center for Bioethics, and UC-San Diego's

 Institute for Practical Ethics.
 Here's my CV.

-My research and teaching cover a range of topics in ethics, political philosophy, bioethics,
+My research and teaching cover a range of topics in ethics, political philosophy, the philosophy of science, bioethics,

-the philosophy of disability, and the philosophy of science.
+and the philosophy of disability.
 Right now, I'm especially focused on

 promoting work in what I call the political philosophy of science: using concepts, tools, and methods